luke-gru/riml/README.md

 Classes that inherit must have their superclass defined before inheritance takes place.
 In this example, 'Translation' is defined first, which is legal.
-Since 'Translation' has an initialize function and 'FrenchToEnglishTranslation' (referred to now as FET) doesn't, FET instances use the initialize function from 'Translation', and new instances must be provided with an 'input' argument on creation.
+Since 'Translation' has an initialize function and 'FrenchToEnglishTranslation' doesn't, 'FrenchToEnglishTranslation' instances use the initialize function from 'Translation', and new instances must be provided with an 'input' argument on creation.
 Basically, if a class doesn't provide an initialize function, it uses its superclass's.

 If you look at the last line of Riml in the previous example, you'll see that it doesn't use Vimscript's builtin 'call' function for calling the 'translate'